 For the higgsino models, we provide also the expected sensitivity as a function of the mass of the \chipm and its mass splitting with respect to the lightest neutral state.
 The results are shown in Figure~\ref{fig:sensitivity_deltam_hino}.

+Furthermore, we present in Figure~\ref{fig:sensitivity_vs_lumi} the expected discovery significance, in the $\sqrt{s}=10$~TeV configuration, as a function of the integrated luminosity for the wino and higgsino thermal targets.
+Under the nominal background hypothesis, we expect to be able to discover the wino thermal target with a minimum integrated luminosity of about 70~fb$^{-1}$ at $\sqrt{s}=10$~TeV, or approximately $1/100$ of the target selected for this study.
+The higgsino thermal target could be discovered with an integrated luminosity of approximately 8~ab$^{-1}$.

 Finally, we present in Figure~\ref{fig:sensitivity_mass_other_wino} and~\ref{fig:sensitivity_mass_other_hino} a comparison of the MuC sensitivity to several other future proposed facilities.
+As these results come from different sources, we present exclusion limits and discovery sensitivities when available.
+We note that for the Wino case the expected discovery sensitivity at MuC 3,10 is close to the kinematic limit of $\sqrt{s}/2$, hence the corresponding exclusion limits do not significantly extend the mass reach.
 With the exception of the FCC-hh~\cite{Saito:2019rtg}, being expected to cover pure wino scenarios up to about 6.5~TeV and pure higgsino up to 1.6~TeV, the MuC is one of the most promising proposed machines to cover this specific experimental signature.

 \FloatBarrier